Credit River Valley Project

-Safe decommissioning: The segment replacement will require decommissioning the current pipeline, which will cause the least disturbance to the local environment.
-As part of the decommissioning process, trained workers will clean and inject the segment with cement/grout to ensure the ground surface will not sink or settle.
+Safe decommissioning: As part of the replacement process, once the new line was successfully installed, Imperial safely decommissioned the existing pipeline.
+Trained workers cleaned and injected the segment with cement/grout to ensure the ground surface would not sink or settle.

 As an integrated energy company, we explore for, produce, refine and market products essential to society.

 - Founded in Ontario: As Canada's largest refiner of petroleum products, we have more than 140 years of providing Canadians with reliable and affordable energy, while supporting our economy and protecting the environment.

 - Supporting Ontario households: Imperial employs approximately 1,200 employees and up to 3,500 contractors a day in Ontario.